elcolumbio/mlrepricer/README.md

 # mlrepricer

+We provide you some modules you can use in your existing infrastructure.
+It should be very easy to do so.
+To support this we also have schema validations.

 A python pricing analysis project for Amazon Marketplace Sellers.
 Plus we provide the basic box where you can run your ml algorithms.